CHESS ELECTRONIC DEVICE RULES

 A) Most rules now apply to all regular rated (or dual rated) tournaments, regardless of prize fund..

-B) A device may not be carried during play and must be kept in a bag.
+B) A device may not be held, carried or viewed during play and may be kept in a bag near your table.
 Even better is to leave it home, or in your hotel room or car.

 C) Possession of a device in a bathroom requires a forfeit or the maximum time penalty.

-D) Except for games in which both players have minus scores (more losses than wins), players may not leave the tournament area, or go to a different floor if the tournament uses multiple floors, during play without Director's permission.
-In scholastics and other team events, players with minus scores may also be required to receive permission before leaving the tournament area.
+D) Players may not leave the tournament area, or go to a different floor if the tournament uses multiple floors, during play without Director's permission.

 1. Players may not possess or view, while playing, devices (cellphones or other electronic devices capable of chess analysis or communication), without permission of a Director.
 Devices may be stored in a bag or case that must remain at the playing table.
 See rule 11 for penalties.

 2. Music players, which cannot communicate or operate software, will generally be allowed if the opponent does not object, however see rule 5, special events.
-The use of a computer or phone to play music is prohibited, even if the computer or phone is disabled so that it can do nothing but play music.
+The use of a computer or phone to play music is prohibited, even if disabled so that it can do nothing but play music.

-3. During play, devices must be stored out of sight in a bag or case. etc. and turned off (no vibrate, silent or sleep mode without permission of a director).
+3. During play, devices must be stored out of sight in a bag or case. etc. and turned off (no vibrate, silent or sleep mode).
 A player who possesses or views an electronic device during play will be penalized (see rule 11).

 Special events: At tournaments with at least $20,000 in guaranteed prizes, and